 Assistant Professor and Open Rank Positions

-The Department of Statistics at the University of South Carolina, Columbia invites applications for two faculty positions in statistics and data science.
+The Department of Statistics at the University of South Carolina, Columbia invites applications for two faculty positions.
 One position will be at the tenure-track Assistant Professor rank, while the other position’s rank will be open (tenure-track Assistant Professor or Associate/Full Professor).
+These hires are part of a college and university-wide initiative to advance data science by using an interdisciplinary approach.
 All research areas in statistics will be considered, and applicants with expertise in modern data science are especially encouraged to apply.
-Appointments for both positions will commence August 16, 2022.
+Appointments for both positions will commence August 16, 2023.

-The Department currently consists of twelve tenured/tenure-track faculty and five full-time instructors.
-Current research areas of the faculty include survival analysis, Bayesian statistics, latent variable methods, semiparametric and nonparametric modeling, highly structured data, deep learning, functional data, stochastic processes, and statistical genetics.
-The Department has about 40 full-time graduate students and offers PhD, MS, and BS degrees.
-For more information about the University and the Department, see www.sc.edu and www.stat.sc.edu, respectively.
+The Department currently consists of twelve tenured/tenure-track faculty and eight full-time instructors.
+Current research areas of the faculty include survival analysis, Bayesian statistics, latent variable methods, semiparametric and nonparametric modeling, highly structured data, statistical learning, functional data, and statistical genetics.
+The department has about 35 full-time graduate students and offers PhD, MS, and BS degrees.
+For more information about the university and the department, see www.sc.edu and www.stat.sc.edu, respectively.

 At the University of South Carolina, we strive to cultivate an inclusive environment that is open, welcoming, and supportive of individuals of all backgrounds.
 We recognize diversity in our workforce is essential to providing academic excellence and critical to our sustainability.
 The University is committed to eliminating barriers created by institutional discrimination through accountability and continuous process improvement.
 We celebrate the diverse voices, perspectives, and experiences of our employees.